Clifton Hall Girls' Grammar School: History

+Clifton Hall, which has been around since the 11th century, became the property of the Clifton family in the 13th century.
+The family, having settled in the area in the 11th century and named after the local village, gained prominence when Gervase de Clifton purchased the Manor of Clifton and Manor of Wilford in Nottingham towards the end of the 13th century, making them Lords of the Manor.

 There were two buildings: the old Clifton Hall and a new building further up in the grounds, this latter housed the school's Science dapartment, Art rooms and Assembly Hall.
 Clifton Hall had some great rooms, for example the well-known, "Red Room" (whose ceiling featured the Clifton family's many coats of arms) and was reputed to be haunted; a reputation, perhaps, deriving from the intense, almost claustrophobic depth of vermillion paint used in this room.
 The head teacher at the school when it first opened was Miss Heron; she died of cancer around 1970.
 She was succeeded by Miss Squire.

 On 13 January 1970, sixth-former 17-year-old Sandra Simpkin married 22-year-old Alan Barnes, a window cleaner, at a register office.
 She was given a day off lessons to attend the ceremony.
 Marriages such as sixth-formers at school were and still are rare.

 Closure

-When the school finally closed in July 1976, a large model of a Phoenix - (the school's emblem) - was burnt to signify the end of the school.
+When the school finally closed in July 1976, a large model of a Phoenix – (the school's emblem) – was burnt to signify the end of the school.
 The uniform was all purple, skirt, blazer, purple/yellow tie and a white blouse.
 On closing, the buildings became part of Nottingham Trent University.
 In 2004 they were up for sale for £500,000.

 Nearby to the school is a cliff that overlooks the River Trent.
 It is said that a lady of the Clifton family jumped off the cliff and died when she was jilted by her lover.